-Typically, closing costs average between 2 and 5 percent so it could take several years for you to get back to even.
+Typically, closing costs average between 2% and 5% so it could take several years for you to get back to even.
 For example, if you pay $3,000 in closing costs and your payment only drops by $50 a month, it’ll take 60 months before you break even.
 If you’re planning on moving before the break-even period ends, refinancing probably doesn’t make much sense since you won’t be reaping any significant financial benefits in the long run.

 Your credit score plays a major part in determining what type of refinance rate you’ll qualify for.
 The higher your score, the better the deal will be.
 If your credit is less than stellar, you may have trouble finding a lender who’ll be willing to work with you on a refinance.
 If you are able to qualify for a loan, the rate might not be that great.

 With rates so low, it can be tempting to take what the lender is offering even if the savings you’ll see are small.
 If you’re feeling the pressure to refinance, just keep in mind that the Federal Reserve has said it will hold off on increasing interest rates until 2015.
 Waiting until your credit score improves even just a few points could make a big difference when it comes to the type of rate you can get.

 Reason #3: You Can’t Afford the Closing Costs

 Refinancing can save you money and even help you pay your loan off faster but it does you no good if you don’t have enough money on hand to cover the closing costs.
 If you can’t pony up the cash up front, you may be able to roll the closing costs over into your loan but there are some drawbacks.